(syllabus and calendar)

 Book example of superclass references and subclass objects (p.
 274)

 A reference of the superclass can be assigned to a reference of a subclass (line 40), but it has access only to the members that the superclass knows about.
+In this case, the superclass Book does not know about the subclass having a specialized field.

 The output is: